theelioway/bones/doc/quickstart.md

 Notes:

 - `takeupT` is always the entry point.
 It serves like the "SignUp" page of traditional apps.
 It's used as in "I'm taking up a hobby/blogging/a lemonade stand" .
-- `updateT` `deleteT` permanently change data but there is backup feature described above.
+- `updateT` `destroyT` permanently change data but there is backup feature described above.
 - `readT` `listT` `schemaT` `pingT` commands can be run at any time.
 - `enlistT` `unlistT` are non destructive.
 Each reverses the state left by the other.
 - `takeonT` is a shortcut to _takeupT_+_enlistT_.
 It's like "take onboard".